 How can I save money buying coffee tables?

 We found that in terms of looks, there are several cheaper ‘copycat’ models available from alternative retailers if you take the time to check and compare.
-Dunelm produce a passable alternative to this Wayfair model priced at £4,999 for a much more reasonable £215.20 (on sale at the time of writing).
+Here is a broad overview of where some of the bigger retailers sit in the 2026 marketplace, to help you get started:

 Where can I find the broadest range of coffee tables?

-For a less expensive alternative our next best option is NEXT with 155 models to choose from and prices ranging from £70 to £835—still not cheap but certainly a viable alternative.
+For a less expensive alternative our next best option is NEXT with ~1,000 models to choose from— certainly a viable alternative.

 Honourable mention goes to IKEA, with 122 different coffee tables on offer, although several similar designs makes us question this number a little—is that number a bit of marketing to present the illusion of greater choice?